 I am a designer, planner and writer based in Essex.
 Born and brought up in East Anglia, I trained in architecture in Cambridge, London and at the Rural Studio in Alabama.

 I co-founded HAT Projects in 2007 and through the practice, have led on the development of new buildings, and bringing old ones back into use; regeneration strategies and long-term planning frameworks; landscape and public space design.
-Our work has received several RIBA Awards and been featured in the national and international press.
+Our work has won several RIBA Awards and been featured in the national and international press.
+Alongside my work at HAT, I undertook a four-year secondment into the public sector from 2018-22, working on local development plans and leading on public and partner engagement with the land-use planning process.
+You can read more about my professional experience on the HAT Projects website.